What is Electronic Data Interchange (EDI)?

-What are the Benefits of EDI?
+What are the Benefits of EDI: Electronic Data Interchange Software?

-- Savings- Apparent costs, such as expenses associated with paper, printing, and postage, are virtually eliminated, which lower the cost of each transaction.
+- Savings- Apparent costs, such as expenses associated with document paper, printing, and postage, are virtually eliminated, which lowers the cost of each transaction.
 In addition, a greater savings benefit can be seen from using seamlessly integrated communication.
 This includes money saved by cutting down on user error from mistranslated information, documents being sent to an incorrect fax number, and misplaced orders.

 - Accuracy- Documents must adhere to a standard EDI format in order to process.
 By following this standard, EDI documents transmit information accurately to points along the supply chain.
 EDI cuts down on the number of transactional errors that are likely to be caused by human error when manually communicating information.